Chulu West Peak Climbing

 - Exploring high hills Gurung and Manang traditional villages enriched with ancient culture

-- Walking into lovely woodland of tall rhododendron-magnolia-firs-pines and fir trees
+- Walking into the lovely woodland of tall rhododendron-magnolia-firs-pines and fir trees

 - Breathtaking views of snowcapped peaks around beautiful Manang valley and Thorong-la pass

-- Dramatic landscapes from rice paddies to alpine hills to high areas of arctic climatic zone
+- Dramatic landscapes from rice paddies to alpine hills to high areas of an arctic climatic zone

 - Around charming villages of Manang and Jomsom and at beautiful Kaligandaki River valley